Remember: when taking your blood pressure, open the Hello Heart app on your phone so that the reading will send!

 Discover personal trends

-Your BP is affected by day-to-day life.
-If you track your BP over time, you can identify these trends and understand if you have a specific trigger that you need to control.
+Your blood pressure is affected by day-to-day life.
+If you track your blood pressure over time, you can identify these trends and understand if you have a specific trigger that you need to control.

 Help your doctor help you

 A record of readings taken over time provides your healthcare provider a clearer picture of your blood pressure.
 The only way to know whether your lifestyle changes or medications are working is to check your blood pressure regularly.
 Keeping track of changes can help you and your health care team understand your average blood pressure and make better treatment decisions.

 1 of 5 Americans have blood pressure readings that are higher than normal when a nurse or a doctor takes them.
 If this happens, your doctor thinks your blood pressure is higher than it really is and may prescribe unnecessary drugs or higher dosage than you need.
 The easiest way to avoid this is to take your blood pressure regularly at home and present them with a day-to-day record on your phone.

 The opposite of white coat syndrome can also happen.
 Masked hypertension is when you have blood pressure readings that are lower than normal when a nurse or a doctor takes them.
 If this happens, your doctor thinks your blood pressure is lower than it really is and may miss a correct diagnosis.
 The easiest way to avoid this is to take your blood pressure regularly at home and present them with a day-to-day record on your phone.
 Your doctor will manage your condition based on your home blood pressure readings.

 When you track your blood pressure regularly, you gain a stronger sense of responsibility for your health.
 Some people report that once they start to track their blood pressure they are more motivated to control it, and it’s easier to start making changes like eating better or taking a walk every morning.
 Hello Heart users average 10+ mm Hg decrease in systolic blood pressure.